ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/mocking.md

 }
 ```

-### Stubbing to Invoke Another Function in Place of the Real
+### Stubbing to invoke another function in place of the real

 This test stubs the behaviour of the `intAdd` function to substitute it with a user-defined mock function.